hughmancoder/doc-drop/README.md

 ### 2.1.1 Homepage

 - [x] Navbar pages
-- [ ] The application shall provide a homepage that allows users to search for clinics, healthcare facilities, or specific doctors practicing in a given location.
+- [x] The application shall provide a homepage that allows users to search for clinics, healthcare facilities, or specific doctors practicing in a given location.
-- [ ] The search results shall be displayed in an easily navigable format with relevant details.
+- [x] The search results shall be displayed in an easily navigable format with relevant details.
+- [ ] Implement filtering and searching
+- [ ] Add location sorting and card
+- [ ] Notification left side bar approval
+- [ ] Fix patient record formatting

 ### 2.2.1 Request Page